Risk Assessments

 for RYA Instructors, Coach Assessors, Trainers and Examiners

-This document outlines the code of conduct under which all holders of RYA instructor qualifications and RYA training appointments (hereafter referred to as instructors) are required to comply.
-The code of conduct is intended to make clear to all participants, instructors and RYA appointment holders the high standards to which all are expected to conform.
-Instructors must:
+The RYA values and respects the very talented people that make up our training network, and views them as important ambassadors of the RYA’s brand and values.
+This document outlines the code of conduct to which all holders of RYA instructor qualifications and RYA training appointments (hereafter referred to as instructors) are required to comply.
+The code of conduct is intended to make clear to all participants, instructors and RYA appointment holders, the high standards to which all are expected to conform.

-• Respect the rights, dignity and worth of every person and treat everyone equally within the context of their sport.
+2. Respect the rights, dignity and worth of every person and treat everyone equally within the context of their boating activity.

-• Not teach or purport to provide RYA courses or RYA certification outside of the framework of an RYA recognised training centre
+15. Only teach or provide RYA courses or RYA certification within the framework of an RYA recognised training centre.

-• Notify the RYA immediately of any court imposed sanction that precludes the instructor from contact with specific user groups (for example children and vulnerable adults).
+16. Notify the RYA immediately of any court-imposed sanction that precludes the instructor from contact with specific user groups (for example children or adults at risk) and be aware that certain sanctions may result in the automatic withdrawal of your qualification.

 Failure to adhere to the RYA Instructor Code of Conduct may result in the suspension or withdrawal of RYA qualifications or appointments.